jlevy/lft/lft.md

 programmers to become designers, and roles to increasingly blur.
 Along with this, the dichotomy between human language and code is blurring.

-LLMs don't change the fundamentals of writing, communication, or clear thinking.
+LLMs don’t change the fundamentals of writing, communication, or clear thinking.
 But they are accelerating changes in tools that have long been happening for a long time.